Geography at St Paul's

 - Develop knowledge and skills that are progressive, as well as transferable, throughout their time at St Paul’s and also to their further education and beyond.

 Our geography lessons are carefully planned with clear progression across each year and key stage.
-Each year group has two geography based topics with additional mapping skills during the year.
+Each year group has three geography based topics with mapping skills weaved throughout.
 This ensures coverage of all areas of the national curriculum.

 Our geography lessons will include: